samanbey/flickrdl/readme.md

 ## Usage
 - (Obtain a Flickr API key)
 - (Create a Spatialite database file in QGIS)
-- Start the plugin from Web menu.
+- Start Flickr Metadata Downloader from Web menu.
 Select the database file, set the API key, change the table name (if you want)
 - Set the bounding latitudes/longuitudes of the area to download
 - Press "Start"
 - The result is a new Spatialite table with point geometries

+### Classification of photos based on visiting intervals
+The "Create user and interval tables" function groups the photos of each user into intervals.
+You can set the minimum gap between intervals, and the limits of various interval types.
+This function can be used to differentiate photos of short-term and long-term visitors as well as locals.